bhmdev/Building-Tracker-API-Repo/README.md

 4. As a user I would want to have the option to change my password as needed
 5. As a user I want to be able to track the buildings I want to look potentailly pitch.
 6. As a user I want to be able to sign-out of my account so I can keep people away from the buildings I'm thinking of pitching.
-7. As a user I want to be able to sign up with my email address to create a login/password format from the readings).
+7. As a user I want to be able to sign up with my email address to create a login/password.
 8. As a user I would like to logout and login as needed.
 9. As a user i want CRUD functionality on all buildings so i can keep me records correct.

-**Development Process**

-Verison 1: - TBD
+**Entry Relationship Diagram (ERD)**

+[ERD is show here] (https://imgur.com/a/pk47Tgi)

+-**Unsolved Issues & Future Goals**

+- I would love to connect at 3rd-party API that would allow me to pick and store live buildings in the city I am in (google maps) and store them in my tracker.

+**Author**

+Brendan M.